Our Environmental Footprint

 It’s not easy being green – it takes a lot of work!

 We’ve been calculating our Environmental Footprint every year since 2010.
 It’s not about how green our electricity is - that’s taken care of in our Fuel Mix statistics.
 It’s about the greenness of everything else we do – what goes on behind the scenes, from selecting a site for a new solar farm and servicing our windmills through to the running of our offices.

 We look at the impact that everything we do has on the environment – and we make it as green as can be.
 We’re now certified to ISO14001 as a mark of how we are continually striving to improve our performance and reduce our impact on the world around us as promised in our Environmental Policy.

 It’s a bit like food miles – it’s not just the impact of the product itself, it’s the process it goes through as it’s delivered.

 We’re probably the only energy company in the world that actually knows the carbon cost per customer of our operations.
-In 2019 that was 1.4kg CO2 per customer, down 22% on the year before!
+In 2020 that was 1.0kg CO2 per customer, down 30% on the year before!

-In September 2019, we introduced our Carbon Neutral gas tariff, and so from here on our gas consumption will also be calculated with a zero carbon footprint.
+In September 2019 we introduced our Carbon Neutral gas tariff, and so 2020 was the first full year where our gas consumption can be calculated with a zero carbon footprint.

 If you have any questions regarding the report or our Environmental Management System in general then please contact our Sustainability Lead – Gary Thomas (firstname.lastname@example.org)